lloc/php-ready-for-version-7/src/5.3/new-features.md

 - Namespaces
 - Late Static Bindings
 - Native Closures (Lambda/Anonymous functions)
+- `const` keyword outside a class
+- shorthand `?:` for the ternary operator
+- Dynamic access to static methods
+- Nested Exceptions
 - Jump labels (limited goto)
 - Nowdoc syntax support and enhancements for Heredocs syntax
-- const keyword outside a class
-- shorthand ?: for the ternary operator
-- Dynamic access to static methods
-- Nested Exceptions
 - A garbage collector for circular references has been added, and is enabled by default
 - The mail() function now supports logging of sent email via the mail.log configuration directive